 Who is the solo traveller?
 This one is more of a mixed bag.
 There are three general yet distinct groups of solo travellers, and we define them as follows:

-The final group to mention is less dependent on age, and more on gender; the solo female traveller.
-In today’s day and age, women are feeling more confident to get out and see the world.
+The final group to mention is less dependent on age and more on gender: the solo female traveller.
+In today’s day and age, women are feeling more confident about getting out and seeing the world.
 Accommodating the female traveller can be an incredibly lucrative way for you to pique the interest of a wide range of ages and personalities.
-Consider offering day tours as well as all-inclusive tours for like minded females.
+Consider offering day tours, as well as all-inclusive tours, for like-minded females.
 Not only is it empowering for women, but it makes them feel more comfortable knowing there are others out there with the same mindset.
 PR Newswire states that 63% of women are travelling without a partner and loving it.
-Reaching for independence, freedom, and most importantly peace and quiet away from their partner or the world are some of the top reasons women choose to take the plunge by themselves.
+Reaching for independence, freedom, and most importantly, peace and quiet away from their partner or the world are some of the top reasons women choose to take the plunge by themselves.
 Keep these things in mind when designing a tour that appeals to this large market segment.

 How should you be advertising?

 Now all that we have discussed sounds wonderfully empowering and enlightening, you may fall into the trap of thinking that the solo traveller is totally confident in their ability to survive out there alone.
 Unfortunately, that’s not always the case.
 A survey done by Intrepid Travel of 2000 Americans discovered that 73% of people worry about safety, 53% worry about getting lost, and 39% stress out about the planning of their trip.
 With these stats, you can clearly see that offering peace of mind to your customers can help you get ahead of the game with solo travellers.
 Technology, particularly social media, has drastically changed the tourism industry; so, with the world abuzz with smartphones, computers, tablets, new apps, and social media, there are two fundamental points for marketing your solo tours: